 John Cornelius Rowan and Lean Belle Outlaw Rowan Memorial Scholarships

 John Cornelius Rowan received the BS in Agricultural Engineering from the University of Georgia in 1951 and the MS in Agricultural Engineering in 1953.
-Upon his death in 2010, the University of Georgia received in trust from his estate the sum of $500,000 to be used to provide scholarships for engineering students at the University of Georgia.
+Upon his death in 2010, the University of Georgia received funds in trust from his estate to be used to provide scholarships for engineering students at the University of Georgia.
 The income from this trust is used to provide support for the following scholarships: